 You did hear correctly!
 Broder Söder is the in-house Nordic cafe that opened in August of 2015.
-Open Monday - Sunday from 8:00 AM - 3:00 PM, the cafe serves a variety of Scandinavian fusion breakfast, brunch and lunch items, including lefse, æbleskiver, smørrebrød and more.
+The cafe serves a variety of Scandinavian fusion breakfast, brunch and lunch items, including lefse, æbleskiver, smørrebrød and more.
 Visit the Broder Söder page or call 971-373-8762 for more information.

 Does Broder Söder take reservations?